xyncro/sites-freya.io/reference/machines/http/configuration/decisions.rst

        <tr class="influence">
          <td><a href="../../../../_static/specifications.negotiation.html">acceptMatches</a></td>
          <td>n/a</td>
          <td>Is at least one acceptable media type available?
-The implementation will refer to the <code>availableMediaTypes</code> property if configured, otherwise it is assumed that the server will decide on an appropriately typed representation via a different process.</td>
+The implementation will refer to the <a href="properties.html#available-media-types">availableMediaTypes</a> property if configured, otherwise it is assumed that the server will decide on an appropriately typed representation via a different process.</td>
        </tr>
        <tr>
          <td><a href="../../../../_static/specifications.negotiation.html">hasAcceptLanguage</a></td>